oss4j/oss4j-groovy-samples/README.md

 This repository contains some [*Groovy*][groovy] samples:

-   * [groovy-java-mix-sample](groovy-java-mix-sample) - Sample project that has mixed Java and Groovy source code and unit test and uses the `groovy-eclipse-compiler` to cimpile the ocde.
+   * [groovy-java-mix-sample](groovy-java-mix-sample) - Sample project that has mixed Java and Groovy source code and unit test and uses the `groovy-eclipse-compiler` to compile the ocde.

 ## Cloning